zekeoptimo/swagger-confluence/README.md

 # swagger-confluence

-Tools for exporting Swagger to Confluence
+Tool for exporting Swagger to Confluence.

+Current options:

+- Use a template to covert Swagger into the desired format
+- Programmatically write the conversion specifications
+- Upload results to Confluence API
+- Basic XHTML template for Confluence API provided

 ## Compiling